LoadingLoading ...

 Amanda Jane Wilkes

-Amanda Jane Wilkes (BFA) is an established Christian artist.
+Amanda Jane Wilkes graduated in the early 1990’s with a BFA in painting from the University of Canterbury.
 Her abstract landscape paintings have their roots in New Zealand’s rich landscape tradition with artists such as Petrus van der Velden and the Canterbury Regionalists but they also have a connection with Mid-century American abstraction and the sublime in the landscapes of Milton Avery and the humming, hovering forms of Rothko’s late works.

 Amanda Jane Wilkes

-The influence of Amanda's tutors from Canterbury’s School of Fine Arts, particularly that of Riduan Tompkins, is also evident in her technique.
-Wilkes applies thin veils of colour in multiple layers, often employing pastels over high key colours, juxtaposing tints of complementary colours as a foil to their opposite.
+In her most recent works, Amanda applies thin veils of colour by rubbing back the painted surface and then layering, often employing pastel tones over high-key colours, juxtaposing tints of complementary colours as a foil to their opposite.
 This gives her work a vibrant luminosity.
 She has departed from a naturalistic colour palette in favour of stronger hues reminiscent of Gaugin’s Tahitian paintings and the Fauves.

 Work History: 1987/88 - Evening tutorials with artist Mark Lander, Preparatory work for entry into UC Fine Arts Degree.